-Changes in school meals in order to avert risk
+- Changes in school meals in order to avert risk \\\\\ - School policies concerning parent visits to school and advisability of contact the school remotely \\\\\

-- School policies concerning parent visits to school and advisability of contacting the school remotely - Importance of providing the school with up-to-date emergency contact information including multiple parent contact options on the school or district website.
+- Importance or providing the school with up-to-date emergency contact information including multiple parent contact options \\\\\\ - Other: \\\\\

-• Other:

-A copy of this protocol is posted at all public entrances to the school and uploaded to a public facing page
+A copy of this protocol is posted at all public entrances to the school.

-- Signage has been posted throughout the school reminding staff and students of policies concerning physical distancing, use of face masks, and importance of hand washing. - Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases. - Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face masks, physical distancing, and hand washing. - Online outlets instruct students, parents, and teachers on how to contact the school in case of infection or exposure.
+Signage has been posted throughout the school reminding staff and students of policies concerning physical distancing, use of face masks, and importance of hand washing.

+Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19.

+The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases.

+Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face masks, physical distancing, and hand washing.

+Online outlets instruct students, parents, and teachers on how to contact the school in case of infection or exposure.